 How Do Dental Bridges Work?

-The placing of bridges will need multiple visits to a dental clinic.
+The placing of bridges will need multiple visits to our dental clinic.
 During the first visit, the abutment teeth that will support the bridge on both ends of the bridge are prepared and shaped for the crown.
 This is done by removing the tooth’s enamel to make space for the new crown.
 After the tooth is reshaped, its impressions are taken and sent to a dental lab for the fabrication of the bridge.
 In the meantime, temporary bridges can be worn until the permanent ones are ready.

-Call Byerly Dental at (317) 632-1488 or schedule an online appointment to know more about dental bridges.
+Call Byerly Family Dental at (317) 632-1488 or schedule an online appointment to know more about dental bridges.